6 types of corporations: Which is right for your startup?

 Your needs will likely change over time, so rest assured your choice of business entity isn't set in stone.
 If you realize you may have made the wrong choice, you can always begin the process of restructuring your company.

 Take your time, do your research, and you'll land on the right business entity for your startup.
-From there, you can work on your small business continuity plan, and be prepared for anything life throws your way, be it taxes, an unexpected financial crisis, or a new business partner.
+From there, you can work on your business continuity plan, and be prepared for anything life throws your way, be it taxes, an unexpected financial crisis, or a new business partner.